-6. The council's treasury management activity is underpinned by the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (the code), which requires authorities annually to produce prudential indicators and a treasury management strategy statement on the likely financing and investment activity.
-The code also requires that councillors are informed of treasury management activities on a quarterly basis.
+- 6. The council's treasury management activity is underpinned by the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (the code), which requires authorities annually to produce prudential indicators and a treasury management strategy statement on the likely financing and investment activity.
+The code also requires that councillors are informed of treasury management activities on a quarterly basis. - 7.
+The report in Appendix 1, has been produced from a template provided by the council's treasury management advisor, Arlingclose Limited.
+It sets out a summary of the council's treasury management activities during the nine months to 31 December 2022, and its performance against the prudential indicators that were approved as part of the Treasury Management Strategy.

-- 7. The report in Appendix 1, has been produced from a template provided by the council's treasury management advisor, Arlingclose Limited.
-It sets out a summary of the council's treasury management activities during the quarter ended 30 June 2022, and its performance against the prudential indicators that were approved as part of the Treasury Management Strategy. - 8.
-The code of practice defines treasury management as follows: "The management of the council's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 9.
-The code of practice requires that a report be provided on the actual performance of the council against the following prudential indicators at the end of each financial year and that it encompasses: - the revenue effect of transactions executed. - the risk implications for decisions made. - compliance on agreed policies / practices and statutory / regulatory requirements. - performance report. - compliance with the CIPFA code recommendations. - monitoring of treasury management indicators. - 10.
+- 8. Appendix 1 also includes a summary of the economic outlook provided by Arlingclose, based on information on 11 January 2023.
+Arlingclose has revised their forecast for the Bank of England base rate.
+They anticipate a further 0.25% increase by March 2023 and that this rate will be held until December 2023 when it will start to fall. - 9.
+The code of practice defines treasury management as follows: "The management of the council's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 10.
+The code of practice requires that a report be provided on the actual performance of the council against the following prudential indicators at the end of each financial year and that it encompasses: - the revenue effect of transactions executed. - the risk implications for decisions made. - compliance on agreed policies / practices and statutory / regulatory requirements. - performance report. - compliance with the CIPFA code recommendations. - monitoring of treasury management indicators. - 11.
 Detailed information on the council's performance in respect of these items is set out in Appendix 1 to this report.